 - An Evil Lawyer Joke has a law firm looking for a new secretary.
 The applicants are told to put their hands behind their heads and walk into a wall.
 If their breasts touch the wall before their elbows do, they're hired.

-- Inverted (or perhaps played straight in a different way) in the Mercedes Lackey Oathbound, where a knight desires a pair of guards for his wife—and instead of hiring two handsome men, hires Tarma and Kethry instead.
+- Inverted (or perhaps played straight in a different way) in the Mercedes Lackey Oathbound, where a knight desires a pair of guards for his wife—and instead of hiring two handsome men, hires Tarma and Kethry instead (Kethry is noted as being quite beautiful, but Tarma was an unattractive, flat-chested woman with harsh features before her face was cut up and scarred when bandits murdered her family).
 His wife is disappointed.

-- In Artemis Fowl, Holly maintains that Lily Frond was only able to get a job with the LEP for being a good-looking bimbo.
+- In Artemis Fowl, Holly maintains that Lily Frond was only able to get a job with the LEP for being a good-looking bimbo with Blue Blood.

 - In Spin City, Caitlin hired a guy who probably moonlit as a Chippendale's dancer (almost immediately after she chewed out Charlie for the same thing).

 - In Family Ties, Alex P. Keaton hired Karen as a housekeeper, despite her being a klutz and having no experience.

 - On Just Shoot Me!, Maya does an experiment for an article in which she sends two people to interview for the same job, one extremely qualified but homely-looking, the other a handsome but dim-witted model.
 The model gets the job, as Maya predicted, but she also ends up falling in love with him.

 - Rachel ends up hiring an inexperienced young man (Tag) as her assistant solely because he was cute.

 - Rachel herself counts as it seems that Gunther hired her only because he had a crush on her and she could have the job as long as she cared even though she was not a competent waitress.